MarkBJohnsAdmin/data_science_notes/readMe.md

 # Basic Plots

-> *Note - be sure to import that pyplot module in order to use these methods*
+> *Note - be sure to import the pyplot module in order to use these methods*

 ```py
 import matplotlib.pyplot as plt